Painting Brick Exteriors: Making Your Home Pop With Color

 Complement the roof and trim

-Choose colors that work well with your existing roof and trim.
-For example, if you have a charcoal roof and white trim, grays, tans, and off-whites would complement nicely.
+Choose colors that harmonize with your existing roof and trim.
+For example, a charcoal roof with white trim pairs well with grays, tans, and off-whites.
 Bright red brick with a red roof may look best with creams or tans.
-Think about the overall color palette you want to create.
+Think about the full palette and how each element ties together.

-The architectural style of your house can help determine an appropriate color scheme.
-For a craftsman bungalow, earthy hues like sage green, rust, and terra cotta work well.
-For a colonial, traditional colors such as red, blue, and yellow are fitting.
-A mid-century modern home may look sleek in shades of charcoal, teal or olive.
-Choose a scheme that enhances the home’s unique style.
+The architectural style of your house can guide your color choices.
+Craftsman bungalows look great in earthy tones like sage green, rust, and terra cotta.
+Colonials suit classic shades such as red, blue, and yellow.
+A mid-century modern home may shine with sleek colors like charcoal, teal, or olive.
+Pick a scheme that enhances your home’s unique character.

-If you may sell your home in the near future, choose a color scheme with broad appeal.
-Neutral, natural-looking colors are usually a safe bet.
-Bright, bold colors can be polarizing and turn off potential buyers.
-Of course, if you plan to stay in your home for a long time, feel free to choose colors you personally love.
-You can always repaint later if needed.
+If you might sell your home soon, choose a palette with broad appeal.
+Neutral, natural-looking colors are usually the safest bet.
+Bold hues can be polarizing and may turn off potential buyers.
+But if you plan to stay long-term, go with colors you personally enjoy.
+Remember—you can always repaint later.

 Hiring a Professional Painter vs DIY Painting